-Example: Fig 5.2 shows you have selected "YES" for the USE HME CLOUD feature.
+Example: Fig 5.2 shows you have turned the HME CLOUD feature "ON."
 The CONNECTION STATUS shows that you are connected to the cloud.
 The ACCOUNT EMAIL ADDRESS is populated when you are registered.
 To change this email address, you must first unregister using the Unregister button.
 An email address only needs to be entered if you have an account set up.
-If not, leave blank, click "Save," and then the "Refresh" button to connect.
+If not, leave blank, and click "Save" to connect.

 The CONNECTION STATUS field will then indicate when you are connected.
 If your system does not connect, click the "Test Connection" button.
-This will indicate if there is a problem.
+This connection test will reveal the potential problem.
+Fig. 5.2 shows an example of what connections are checked when this connection test is performed.
+In this example, all the connection tests displayed beneath the button have passed.

 Conditions: While you do not require a registered account to operate your system, HME does recommend it.
-A registered account provides access to a range of additional options and support.
+A registered account provides access to a range of additional benefits and support.

-You can record your account information/email address here for reference:
+You can record your account information/email address here for reference: •